Mquinton28/ETL-Project-Group5/README.md

     * group by date and find the mean of each mobility category

 ### Load:
-* load transformed data frames into Postgresl database covid-indianan
+* load transformed data frames into Postgresql database covid-indiana
     * Mobility report - load data frame into table mobility_per_date